pvcraven/networking-down-under-book/source/chapter_08/chapter_08.rst

 the URL.
 However, there aren't too many FTP servers out there anymore.
 It is an insecure system, and you should try your best to avoid using it.
-However, since it was one of the original ways to transfer files, you'll still hear (perhaps older) people use a phrase like “FTP the file over” even if FTP is no longer the protocol of choice.
+However, since it was one of the original ways to transfer files, you'll still hear (perhaps older) people use a phrase like "FTP the file over" even if FTP is no longer the protocol of choice.

 A more secure version of FTP now exists, called SFTP.
 This protocol uses Secure Shell (SSH) to transfer files between computers.
 The S in SFTP